 Many students choose to take electives to enhance their learning in special topics.
 Elective courses at the doctoral level may be taken with the permission of the Program Director.
-Elective courses available to doctoral students within the Family Therapy Department include Couples Therapy, I and II, Family Business, Organization Consulting, Grief and Loss, Academic Writing, International Counseling and Therapy, School Based Family Counseling and all courses in the Family Systems Health Care graduate certificate program.
-Other courses offered within the University may be considered for elective status pending approval from the Program Director.
+Elective courses available to doctoral students within the Family Therapy Department include Couples Therapy, I and II, Family Business, Organization Consulting, Grief and Loss, Academic Writing, International Counseling and Therapy, School Based Family Counseling, Advanced Bowen Systems, and all courses in the Family Systems Health Care (medical family therapy) graduate certificate program.
+Other courses offered within NSU may be considered pending approval from the Program Director.

 During the Ph.D. program, students may also fulfill the academic requirements for becoming a Clinical Member and Approved Supervisor in the American Association for Marriage and Family Therapy.
 The program's supervision course is approved for meeting the supervision course requirement for AAMFT Approved Supervisors.
-For licensed marriage and family therapists, additional training to become AAMFT Approved Supervisors is provided through the Brief Therapy Institute.
+For licensed marriage and family therapists, additional training and supervision to become AAMFT Approved Supervisors is provided through the Brief Therapy Institute.

-The Ph.D. in Family Therapy is offered residentially and takes a minimum of four years to complete the program.
-Full-time enrollment is considered to be at least nine credit hours per term, including the summer.
-Part-time enrollment is also an option at any time throughout the program; however, students must be enrolled full-time for at least one term of didactic coursework (excluding dissertation).
+The Ph.D. in Family Therapy is offered residentially and takes a minimum of four years to complete.
+Full-time enrollment is considered to be at least nine credit hours per term, fall, winter, and summer.
+Part-time enrollment is also an option; however, students must be enrolled full-time for at least three terms of didactic coursework (excluding dissertation).
+Part-time status can extend degree completion up to two years.
 Once students begin their dissertation, they are considered full-time when registered for at least three credit hours per term.
 After taking 12 credit hours of dissertation, students may enroll in one dissertation credit hour per term and still be considered full time in the program.
 Students must continually be enrolled to remain active in the program.
-If a student cannot take classes due to unforeseen circumstances, they need to apply for a Leave of Absence three weeks prior the beginning of a trimester.
+If a student cannot take classes due to unforeseen circumstances, they need to apply for a Leave of Absence three weeks prior the beginning of a trimester; approval by the Program Director is required.
+Students can request a leave of absence for no more than three terms and no more than three consecutive terms.
 A student who has not registered in one year is considered inactive and must reapply to the program.